-An introduction to practical astronomy.
-You’ll learn how to set up and use a telescope, how to recognise constellations and how to star-hop to help you find interesting things in the night sky.
+An introduction to Practical Astronomy.
+You’ll learn how to use resources to navigate the cosmos; how to recognise constellations and star-hop to help you find interesting things in the night sky.
 You’ll be taught how to observe with binoculars and how to set up a variety of telescopes, and how best to look at the Moon and planets.

 Melanie Davies FRAS

 Once enrolment is complete, full instructions for joining the course will be sent to you by your tutor.

 Do you have a telescope at home gathering dust because you can’t get it to work properly?
 Have you been given a telescope and have no idea what to do with it?
 Or would you like to take up astronomy as a hobby and don’t know where to start?
 If you answered “yes” to any of these questions, then this course is perfect for you.

 In this 6-week online course we’ll discuss different types of telescope and binoculars and their pros and cons.
 You’ll learn how to set up a refractor, reflector and a Macsatov Cassegrain (a mixture of the two); how to balance an optical tube on an equatorial mount; and how to align a finder scope.
 You’ll learn how to polar align a manual telescope and how best to get a fix with a computerised Go-To mount.
 But to get the most out of using a telescope, we first need to know what to look for!
 So you will also get lots of practise using star maps, monthly stargazing guides and digital resources.
 This is an online course, so you won’t be doing any actual observing, but you’ll gain the tools and knowledge to start observing at home.